Paris to Strasbourg by train Paris to Strasbourg by train

 Baggage Rules and Fees

 Travelers are allowed one piece of hand luggage and one larger bag at no extra cost.
 Size and weight limits differ by operator.
+If you exceed the standard baggage allowance or bring extra or oversized items, an additional fee may apply.
 If you’re traveling with oversized items like bicycles or large musical instruments, you’ll need to arrange for special tickets or accommodations.

 Planning Your Trip